HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Their reputation is paramount to their survival and the owners have to pay heavy rents for such popular locations.
 With this in mind you may pay a little more than in other places, but because the expertise on hand will be exceptional they're definitely a strong contender for one of the best places to buy healthy houseplants.

-The designs of the stores are often gorgeous normally demostrate that the owners have a real passion for plants and know their stuff.
+The designs of the stores are often gorgeous and demonstrate that the owners have a real passion for plants and know their stuff.
+They often have a strong social media presence and could offer discounts or competitions.

 • Exceptional quality.